 A truly fantastic grill with all of the bells and whistles probably isn’t right for you, for instance, if you are simply looking for a great portable grill for camping or traveling.

-On the other hand, an amazing portable grill probably isn’t of much use to your if you are planning on regularly grilling for more than a small handful of people and it might be completely useless to you if you had hoped to use said portable grill to do any smoking.
+On the other hand, an amazing portable grill probably isn’t of much use to your if you are planning on regularly grilling for more than a small handful of people.
 We’ve compiled some information here to help you research not just the best grill, but the best grill for your needs.